impaktfull/flutter_impaktfull_ui/README.md

 ### Assets

+#### Images

+These images animations can be overriden by adding your own files to your assets folder.
+The only thing you need to do extra is override `package` (in your own project)

+- asssets/images/logo.svg
+- asssets/images/splash_logo.svg

 #### Lottie Animations

-These icons can be overriden be added to your assets folder to use the default lottie animations.
+These lottie animations can be overriden by adding your own files to your assets folder.
 The only thing you need to do extra is override `package` (in your own project)

 - assets/lottie/loading.json

 #### Icons

+These icons can be overriden in the theme itself.
+By adding your own IconData.

+- add
+- arrowLeft
+- check
+- chevronDown
+- chevronLeft
+- chevronRight
+- chevronUp
+- circle
+- close
+- confetti
+- copy
+- delete
+- edit
+- error
+- home
+- info
+- lineVertical
+- list
+- logout
+- minus
+- search
+- settings
+- success
+- warning

 # Todo

 - [ ] Add tests
+- [ ] Add extra components

-## License
+# License

 You are free to use this library as long as you give credit to impaktfull.
 You can use it for commercial and non-commercial projects.
 See the [LICENSE](LICENSE) file for more information.